 As mentioned above, pre pathways are generally executed before post pathways.
-The order of execution of several pre (or post) pathways is however arbitrary, and simply based on the alphabetical ordering of their names (i.e. pre_plasticity will be executed before pre_transmission).
+The order of execution of several pre (or post) pathways with the same delay is however arbitrary, and simply based on the alphabetical ordering of their names (i.e. pre_plasticity will be executed before pre_transmission).
 To explicitly specify the order, set the order attribute of the pathway, e.g.:

+'''

-$S.pre_transmission.order = -2$
+S.pre_transmission.order = -2

+'''